Exercise as Stress Relief: Cortisol, Workout Volume, and Best Tips

 Cortisol gets a bad rap.

-It’s one of the stress hormones and it’s blamed for poor sleep, weight gain, muscle deterioration, and lethargy.
-But it’s also cortisol which gets us up in the morning and regulates our weight, blood pressure, and energy levels.
-As well, it gives us an extra boost during short, intense bursts of activity.
+It’s one of the stress hormones, and it’s blamed for poor sleep, weight gain, muscle deterioration, and lethargy.
+But it’s also cortisol, which gets us up in the morning and regulates our weight, blood pressure, and energy levels.
+It also gives us an extra boost during short, intense bursts of activity.

 One easy way to remember cortisol’s functions is to think of the ‘Caveman’ lifestyle.
 When we evolved, our main form of stress was from physical hazards or difficulty sourcing food.
 It definitely wasn’t from fretting over our emails, as often happens today.

-If you have too much cortisol, your body assumes that you are under stress from the threat of physical danger, or starvation.
+If you have too much cortisol, your body assumes that you are under stress from the threat of physical danger or starvation.
 It therefore starts to raise your blood pressure, heart rate, and blood glucose levels.
-This is important to provide the energy and the motivation to run away from a predator or give chase for food.
+This is important for providing the energy and motivation to run away from a predator or to give chase for food.

 Exercise as Stress Relief-stressed woman at laptop